girlscript/winter-of-contributing/C_CPP/Fundamentals/Variadic Functions/Variadic-Functions.md

 # VARIADIC FUNCTION IN C

-`What is a variadic function?`
+<b>What is a variadic function?</b>

-Variadic functions are functions which take a variable number of arguments.
-In C programming, a variadic function will contribute to the flexibility of the program that you are developing.
+Functions which take a variable number of arguments, in the parameter list, are called Variadic Functions.
+It makes a particular program more flexible.

 The syntax for such a function is:
 ```